jeffmahoney/security-sensor-deployment/README.md

 ### Traefik

-An example `traefik.toml` file is provided as `config/traefik/traefik.toml.example`.
-Several values must be filled in and the resultant file installed in `config/traefik/traefik.toml`.
+Traefik is to used to act as a TLS reverse proxy and it will obtain its certificates automatically via ACME.
+The following fields must be properly set in `.env`:

-- Email Address
+- `ACME_EMAIL`: Email Address for ACME registration

-- Domain (without the host component)

-- The URL for the ACME interface of the CA to be used to issue certificates for this host
+- `ACME_SERVER`: The URL for the ACME interface of the CA to be used to issue certificates for this host.
+It defaults to the Let's Encrypt staging server and the URL for the production server is provided.
+To use a local ACME server, provide the appropriate URL.

 If the CA you configure is not otherwise connected to a public chain of trust, the root certificate for the CA must be added to the system's certificate store first.
 Otherwise, registration will fail with an untrusted certificate error.